ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

 Even in a well-secured system, trusted devices can malfunction or behave maliciously.
 In ITS, where safety depends on the accuracy and integrity of real-time data, it is important to continuously evaluate whether participants are acting in accordance with expected behaviors.
 Misbehavior detection systems are designed to identify faulty or deceptive behavior; for example  inconsistent vehicle position updates, spoofed GPS signals, or invalid safety alerts, and initiate a response that preserves trust in the network.
 These systems operate at both the edge and the backend.
 Local detection capabilities onboard vehicles or infrastructure can flag suspicious messages, while backend authorities analyze reported incidents, corroborate evidence, and determine whether a device's credentials should be suspended or revoked.
 The figure below illustrates a simplified view of how misbehavior is detected, validated, and responded to in a credential-based ITS environment.

 ![MisbehaviorLifecycle](./images/MisbehaviorLifecycle.jpg)

+This diagram shows how misbehavior reports (MBRs) flow through an ITS security environment.
+An OBU detects an anomaly in a received Basic Safety Message (BSM) and generates an MBR.
+This report can be sent directly to the Public Key Infrastructure (PKI) or passed through a RSU.
+RSUs themselves may detect misbehavior and send reports directly to a Traffic Management Center (TMC) or the PKI.
+The PKI analyzes reports, and decides whether revocation or suspension is necessary, then update revocation lists or takes other action as necessary.

 ---